 Implementation of the National HIV/AIDS Strategy

-Secretary's Minority AIDS Initiative Fund
+Management of the Secretary's Minority AIDS Initiative Fund

 Presidential Advisory Council on HIV/AIDS (PACHA)